2022-Winter-ITC-5103-RNB/final-project-technewbies/README.md

 - [ ] Page 1: click product and point to specific position on page 2
 - [x] Page 2: auto-play album for each series of product
 - [ ] Page 2: add to cart form; select item with actual picture showing
-- [ ] Page 2: add (+/-) button to increment number: https://css-tricks.com/number-increment-buttons/
+- [x] Page 2: add (+/-) button to increase/decrease number
 - [x] All pages: use js to display navbar and footer

 ### Learning curves and challenges

 - Append HTML content, CSS styles, and scripts to document using JavaScript
+- Hide input number arrows

 ### Resources